ptr727/PlexCleaner/README.md

 - Remove tracks with languages not in the `KeepLanguages` list.
 - Remove duplicate tracks, where duplicates are tracks of the same type and language.
 - Re-multiplex the media file if required.
-- De-interlace the video track if interlaced.
+- Deinterlace the video track if interlaced.
+- Remove EIA-608 Closed Captions from video streams.
 - Re-encode video to H.264/5 if video format matches `ReEncodeVideo`.
 - Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
 - Verify the media container and stream integrity, if corrupt try to automatically repair, else conditionally delete the file.

-### Re-Multiplex, Re-Encode, De-Interlace, Verify
+### Re-Multiplex, Re-Encode, Deinterlace, Verify

 The `remux` command will re-multiplex the media files using `MkvMerge`.

 The `reencode` command will re-encode the media files using `FfMpeg` and H.264 at `VideoEncodeQuality` for video, and `AudioEncodeCodec` for audio.

-The `deinterlace` command will de-interlace interlaced media files using `HandBrake --comb-detect --decomb`.
+The `deinterlace` command will deinterlace interlaced media files using `HandBrake --comb-detect --decomb`.

 The `verify` command will use `FFmpeg` to render the file streams and report on any container or stream errors.